qeepcologne/flutter_image_compress_lite/README.md

 ## Migrating from flutter_image_compress

-Same `FlutterImageCompress` method names and core parameters as the upstream — only a handful of legacy knobs have been dropped.
+Same `FlutterImageCompress` method names and core parameters as the upstream.
+A handful of legacy parameters, a custom exception class, and the nullable-return contract have been dropped; the rest is unchanged.
 If you used the defaults, step 1 is likely the only one that touches your code:

 1. Swap the package name in `pubspec.yaml` and every `import` from `flutter_image_compress` to `flutter_image_compress_lite`.
 2. Drop the `numberOfRetries`, `inSampleSize`, and `autoCorrectionAngle` parameters from any call site.
 Decode-time `OutOfMemoryError` surfaces as a `COMPRESS_ERROR` `PlatformException`; EXIF orientation is always honored on both platforms.